Vegetation and soil maps. For maps of soil and vegetation of northern Belize go to:

 Vegetation types, ancient Maya sites, and a tourist lodge.
 Compare details in this AIRSAR image with details in Profile (at bottom of page) and see Environment and vegetation page in this website.

 Colors and textures in an Airborne Synthetic Aperture Radar (AIRSAR) from 1990 show topography vegetation and other features in northwest Belize.
 B – bajo forest, C – cohune palm ( Attalea cohune) forest, CC – Chan Chich Maya site and modern Chan Chich Lodge, L – La Lucha Escarpment (30-60 m high), P – pine forest, U – upland forest, XV – Xaxe Venic Maya site.
 Note ravines converging on C and XV and presumably depositing alluvium that supports deep soil, cohune forest.
 Image by NASA/Jet Propulsion Laboratory, Pasadena, California.

-Profile showing relation of vegetation type to topography, soil, and parent material in northwest Belize (from Wright et al. 1959; see Publications page in this website) .
+Profile showing relation of vegetation type to topography, soil, and parent material in northwest Belize (from Wright et al. 1959; see above or on Publications page in this website) .